Vote by Mail

 Apply by Mail

-You may use the application printed on the voter information guide that is mailed to you by your county elections official prior to every election.
-You may also visit or write to your county elections official for an application or you may use the California Vote-By-Mail Ballot Application (PDF).
+You may use the application printed on the Sample Ballot and Voter Information guide that is mailed to you prior to every election.
+You may also use the California Vote-By-Mail Ballot Application (PDF).

 After reading the instructions, type your information directly into the application, then print, sign, and date the application.
-Mail the completed application to your county elections office.
+Mail the completed application to the Registrar of Voters office.
 Please do not mail it to the Secretary of State's office because this will delay receipt of your vote-by-mail ballot.

-Any time after 7 days before Election Day, you will need to apply in person at your county elections office to request a vote-by-mail ballot for that election.
+Any time after 7 days before Election Day, you will need to apply in person at the Registrar of Voters office to request a vote-by-mail ballot for that election.

 Apply by Telephone